Dr Clara Jones

 - Interwar women writers

-My research on Virginia Woolf centres on the relationship between her political and literary practice.
-My monograph, Virginia Woolf: Ambivalent Activist, rescues the details of Woolf's political activism and social participation with organisations including the People's Suffrage Federation, the Women’s Co-operative Guild and the National Federation of Women's Institutes.
-An article about my discovery of an unpublished sketch by Woolf in the New York Morgan Library appears in the 2014 edition of Woolf Studies Annual.
-This article focuses on Woolf’s (often vexed) attitudes towards class and her treatment of working-class voices.
+My research on Virginia Woolf focuses on the relationship between her political and literary practice.
+My monograph, Virginia Woolf: Ambivalent Activist (EUP 2016), rescues the details of Woolf's political activism and social participation with organisations including the People's Suffrage Federation and the Women’s Co-operative Guild.
+Articles about my discovery of two of unpublished sketches by Woolf held in the New York Morgan Library - 'The Cook Sketch' and 'The Villa Jones'- have appeared in Woolf Studies Annual.

 For more details, please see my full research profile.